ShadowBringer007/CTF_Repository/HACKTHEON SEJONG/Reversing/Decrypt Message 2/README.md

 ![image](https://github.com/ShadowBringer007/CTF_Repository/assets/47370367/88106c42-3b3e-44d1-ad68-a6cdf39e0cf7)</br>
 </br>

-With this knowledge I created a python script to bruteforce the possible keys and with the possible keys.
-Then it would take the keys and bruteforce those keys printing out each ouput.</br>
+With this knowledge I created a python script to bruteforce the possible keys.
+With the possible keys it would perform the columnar transpostion cipher then xor to generate the flag.</br>
 ![image](https://github.com/ShadowBringer007/CTF_Repository/assets/47370367/0dcbd654-0307-4201-98a5-d553e1c3daf7)</br>
 </br>